Reign of Terror: Religious upheaval

-Terror of the day
+Origin

 In the summer of 1793, leading politicians in France felt a sense of emergency between the widespread civil war and counter-revolution.
 Bertrand Barère exclaimed on 5 September 1793 in the National Convention: "Let's make terror the order of the day!"
 This quote has frequently been interpreted as the beginning of a "system of Terror".
 Under the pressure of the radical sans-culottes, the Convention agreed to institute a revolutionary army but refused to make terror the order of the day.
 According to French historian Jean-Clément Martin, there was no "system of terror" instated by the Convention between 1793 and 1794, despite the pressure from some of its members and the sans-culottes.
 The members of the Convention were determined to avoid street violence such as the September Massacres of 1792 by taking violence into their own hands as an instrument of government.
 The monarchist Jacques Cazotte who predicted the Terror was guillotined at the end of the month.

 What Maximilien Robespierre called "terror" was the fear that the "justice of exception" would inspire the enemies of the French First Republic.
 He opposed the idea of terror as the order of the day, defending instead "justice" as the order of the day.
 In February 1794 in a speech he explains why this "terror" was necessary as a form of exceptional justice in the context of the revolutionary government:

 If the basis of popular government in peacetime is virtue, the basis of popular government during a revolution is both virtue and terror; virtue, without which terror is baneful; terror, without which virtue is powerless.
 Terror is nothing more than speedy, severe and inflexible justice; it is thus an emanation of virtue; it is less a principle in itself, than a consequence of the general principle of democracy, applied to the most pressing needs of the patrie [homeland, fatherland].

 Marxist historian Albert Mathiez argues that such terror was a necessary reaction to the circumstances.
-Others suggest there were additional causes, including ideological and emotional.
+Others suggest there were additional causes, both ideological and emotional.